mjhalwa/CleanData/README.md

 - randomly:
   - 70% of volunteers = training data  --> 70% of 30 = 21 volunteers
   - 30% of volunteers = test data      --> 30% of 30 = 9 volunteers
-- sensor signal sampled in fixed windows
+- sensor signal sampled in fixed windows --> rows with same subject and activity = different windows
-- in each window data gravity was separated from acceleration by Butterwort low-pass filter
+- in each window gravity data was separated from body acceleration data by Butterwort low-pass filter
 - from each window a vector of features was optained -> features_info.txt
 - complete list of variables of each feature vector -> features.txt